esnet/gdg/website/content/docs/gdg/configuration/storage.md

     cloud_type: s3
     prefix: dummy
     bucket_name: "mybucket"
-    access_id: ""  ## this value can also be read from: AWS_ACCESS_KEY. config file is given precedence
-    secret_key: ""  ## same as above, can be read from: AWS_SECRET_KEY with config file is given precedence.
     init_bucket: "true" ## Only supported for custom workflows.
 Will attempt to create a bucket if one does not exist.
     endpoint: "http://localhost:9000"
     region: us-east-1